cybertechnica/confidential-computing-guide/docs/tpm/6_RA.md

 ### Event-log

+### The quote data
+Little details on the quote structure.

 ### Protocol
 Before a system can be attested the owner needs to obtain the public key of the TPM Vendor EK and OEM generated Attestation Key along with the appropriate certificates.